apify/crawlee/README.md

 <ul>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#BasicCrawler"><code>BasicCrawler</code></a>
-    - Provides a simple framework for parallel crawling of web pages, whose URLs are fed either from a static list or from a dynamic queue of URLs.
+    - Provides a simple framework for the parallel crawling of web pages whose URLs are fed either from a static list or from a dynamic queue of URLs.
     This class serves as a base for more complex crawlers (see below).
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#CheerioCrawler"><code>CheerioCrawler</code></a>
-    - Enables parallel crawling of large number of web pages using <a href="https://www.npmjs.com/package/cheerio" target="_blank">cheerio</a>
+    - Enables the parallel crawling of a large number of web pages using the <a href="https://www.npmjs.com/package/cheerio" target="_blank">cheerio</a>
     HTML parser.
     This is the most efficient web crawler, but it does not work on websites that require JavaScript.
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerCrawler"><code>PuppeteerCrawler</code></a>
-    - Enables parallel crawling of large number of web pages using headless Chrome and <a href="https://github.com/GoogleChrome/puppeteer">Puppeteer</a>.
+    - Enables the parallel crawling of a large number of web pages using the headless Chrome browser and <a href="https://github.com/GoogleChrome/puppeteer">Puppeteer</a>.
     The pool of Chrome browsers is automatically scaled up and down based on available system resources.
   </li>